 Natural Look, not “Light” makeup

 For headshots, you want natural look makeup.
 “Light” makeup is good as long as it is natural and evenly applied.
-If you apply foundation makeup too lightly, the application tends to be uneven, and you can see a mottled pattern in the picture.
-To avoid this, use enough amount of foundation with attention to make it uniform.
-Also, don’t be afraid to use a lot of setting powder, compared to when you are making up for in-person activities, say, going to a workplace or a party.
-What you need is good coverage combined with natural look finish.
+If you worry too much about being “light,” the application can become uneven, visible in the pictures.
+To avoid this, use a minimum amount that ensures uniformity.
+Also, don’t be afraid to use setting powder, more than when you are making up for in-person activities, say, going to a workplace or a party.
+What you need is even coverage combined with natural look finish.

 Always good start is a clean and healthy skin, well moisturized.
 Use primer where appropriate.